Durable, Colorful Foliage

 Crimp the crease together in line with the rim.

 You should end up with a finished basket that’s about 10 inches tall; it can be spray-painted brown or black to blend in.
-Fill the basket with loamy soil, planting the hosta in the center, and packing down soil around the root ball to collapse air pockets.
+Fill the basket with loamy soil, plant the hosta in the center, and pack down the soil around the root ball to collapse air pockets.

 Dig a hole and place the hosta in the ground so that about 1 inch of the rim rests above grade; as the plant matures, leaves will cover the basket.
 Or hide the rim now with a 1-inch layer of mulch.